-In this article, the final in our series on sugar, we’ll look at four so-called “natural” zero-calorie sweeteners: stevia, monk fruit, erythritol and xylitol, and see if, when, where and how we should make use of them.
+In this article, the final in my series on sugar, we’ll look at four so-called “natural” zero-calorie sweeteners: stevia, monk fruit, erythritol, and xylitol, and see if, when, where, and how we should make use of them.
+Which of these are considered plant-based diet sweeteners?

 A Word of Caution